Characters of Sonic the Hedgehog: Chris Thorndyke

 Christopher Thorndyke (voiced by Sanae Kobayashi in Japanese and Suzanne Goldish in English), usually called Chris, is the main human protagonist of the Sonic X animated series.
-He encounters and befriends Sonic shortly after his arrival in Chris's world, and invites him and his friends to stay in his home, joining them on their adventures to find the Chaos Emeralds and stop Eggman's robots.
+He encounters and befriends Sonic shortly after his arrival in Chris' world and invites him and his friends to stay in his home, joining them on their adventures to find the Chaos Emeralds and stop Eggman's robots.

 The character has been divisive among fans.
 Writing for THEM Anime Reviews, Tim Jones called Chris an "uninspired" and "bland" protagonist.